pawelgrzybek/pawelgrzybek.com/content/posts/2022-09-30-top-picks-2022-september.md

 ## [Type-Level TypeScript](https://type-level-typescript.com)

 [Gabriel Vergnaud](https://twitter.com/GabrielVergnaud) is working on an excellent TypeScript course.
 After going through the first two chapters (the only chapters ready at the time of writing this article), this project looks very promising.
+However, it is probably not good to learn the basics but more for advanced users and library creators.